reststate/reststate-vuex/README.md

 ### loadAll action / all getter

-So, for example, to retrieve all of the records for a resource, dispatch the `loadAll` action, then access the `all` getter:
+So, for example, to retrieve all of the records for a resource, dispatch the `loadAll` action to save them into the store.
+They can then be accessed using `all` getter:

 ```javascript
 this.$store.dispatch('widgets/loadAll')